 - 0 – Nothing Provided: The applicant neglected to include any relevant information.

 Rejected applications may be re-worked and resubmitted in the next grant cycle.
 There is no appeals process, but applicants can request feedback as directed in the decline notice.
+Reviewer names are not shared to maintain a fair and impartial grant review process.

 Once an application is approved, applicants must execute a formal grant agreement with OEDIT prior to obligating or spending any grant funds.
 Project milestones and budgets will be defined in the agreement.
 Unused funds must be returned to OEDIT and the program fund.